Thomasville High School

 Thomasville High School is a public secondary school located in Thomasville, Georgia, United States.
 It is one of only a handful of city school systems left in the state of Georgia.
-It is considered by the Georgia High School Association to be an A school system.
+It is considered by the Georgia High School Association to be an AA school system.

 Sports

 Thomasville High School is known for its football program.
 When the program began in 1910, the team was known as the Thomasville Red Cyclones.
 This changed in 1923, when they were given permission by the University of Georgia to use the Bulldog mascot.

 The school colors were initially red and black.
 These did not change until segregation came to an end, and the school merged with Douglass High School and took on the color gold, while doing away with black.

 In 114 years of football, the school has one high school football national championship (1974), and five state championships (1945, 1958 co-champs, 1973, 1974, 1988).
 They have also won 31 region titles, with their most recent coming in 2022.
 During the 2017 season, the Bulldogs went 12-1 and notched the program's 700th win when they defeated cross-town rival Thomas County Central High School.
 The Bulldogs made the Semifinals in 2019 after starting 0-3 and finishing 6-4 and winning another region championship, losing to the eventual state champions.
 During the 2021 season, the Bulldogs won another region title and made the GHSA Class AA State Championship Game eventually losing to the Fitzgerald High School Purple Hurricanes to a final score of 21-7, they finished the season with a 13-2 record and made it there first state title appearance since 1993.
 In 2022, the Bulldogs won back to back region titles for the first time since ‘04 and ‘05 (18 years) and made the GHSA Playoff Quarterfinals.

 Thomas County Central High School and Cairo High School are their primary rivals.
 While there was a suspension of the two series in the late 1990s, the rivalries has recently been picked back up and occurs in early part of the season each year.

 The school has produced major college and NFL players including William Andrews, Mike Bobo, Shawn Jones, Mike Jones (University of Georgia), Charles Bostick (Georgia Southern University), Eric Curry, Guy McIntyre, Sheddrick Wilson (Louisiana State and Houston Oilers) and Brandon Thompson of the Cincinnati Bengals.

 The school won a state baseball championship in 1999.
 Levale Speigner was part of the 1999 team, and he has gone on to play professional baseball.

 The school won a state soccer championship in 2010.
 They were the Area 2 AA/A champions, as well with an overall record of 19-0-4, the school's first undefeated season.
 They scored 100 goals and allowed 15 on the season.
 They ended the season #1 in division AA/A, ranked #8 overall in the state and ranked #47 nationally.